-It is a beneficial herb that promotes and restores weakness, stress, exhaustion and aggravation of vata.
-It have been used for centuries, as an astringent, antispasmodic, diuretic, cardio tonic, anti-inflammatory, anticonvulsant, antipyretic, antiepileptic and analgesic beside as an nootropic herb.
+It is a beneficial herb that promotes and restores weakness, stress, exhaustion, and aggravation of vata.
+It has been used for centuries, as an astringent, antispasmodic, diuretic, cardiotonic, anti-inflammatory, anticonvulsant, antipyretic, antiepileptic and analgesic beside as a nootropic herb.

 - Taste (Rasa): Astringent, bitter and sweet